Azure/LAMP/docs/Manage.md

 not good for web response time.
-Therefore, we introduced the `htmlLocalCopySwitch` that'll copy the `/azlamp/html` directory to `/var/www/html` in each autoscaled web VM and reconfigures the web server (apache/nginx)'s server root directory accordingly, when it's set to true.
+Therefore, we introduced the `htmlLocalCopySwitch` that'll copy the `/azlamp/html` directory to `/var/www/html` in each autoscaled web VM and reconfigures the web server (nginx)'s server root directory accordingly, when it's set to true.
 This now requires directory sync between `/azlamp/html` and `/var/www/html`, and currently it's addressed by simple polling (minutely).
 Therefore, if you are going to update your Moodle